 I wish I had a dollar for every time I’ve heard myself say “there are no secrets…” to myself, Mrs., our offspring, friends, business associates or anyone else who will listen.
-Heck, while I’m being wishful, I wish I had a million dollars for every time…
+While I’m being wishful, I wish I had a million dollars for every time…

-Because, if you always conduct yourself with this mantra in mind, life is a lot simpler.
+If you always conduct yourself with this mantra in mind, life is a lot simpler.
 Especially with stuff that everybody else already knows anyway.
 Trying to keep secrets increases the risk of ending up like the fairy tale emperor, strutting down the street naked while believing everyone else thinks you’re wearing an amazing new suit.
-Who wants to be like that emperor?
+Nobody wants to be that emperor.

-This thought crossed my mind during an email exchange with one of the co-founders of the poker crowd funding site YouStake.
+This thought arose during an email exchange with one of the co-founders of YouStake, a poker crowd funding site.
 The subject was the impact of players negotiating prize pool chops near the end of poker tournaments, a continuation from my previous post.

 But first, for purposes of this blog, a quick glossary:

-Backer – anyone who puts up a portion of someone else’s buy-in for a poker tournament or series of tournaments, as an investment to be paid via a share of the winnings, if any.
-This practice is known as Staking.
+Backer – anyone who puts up a portion of someone else’s buy-in for a poker tournament or series of tournaments, as an investment in exchange for a share of the any winnings.
+The practice of backing a player is known as Staking.

-Horse – the player being Staked by one or more Backers, and who is actually playing in the tournament(s).
+Horse – the player being Staked by one or more Backers, who actually plays in the tournament(s).

 Organizer – the fine folks running the poker tournaments, such as the WSOP, WPT, HPT, MSPT, individual casinos, online poker rooms or others.

 If you are a Backer, a Chop affects your return on the investment.
 If the Organizer doesn’t report Chop payouts, how do you know if you are getting your full share of your Horse’s earnings?